clemsos/writings/_quora/2012-11-19-What-are-important-advantages-and-disadvantages-of-Symphony-CMS-when-compared-to-Ruby-on-Rails.md

 language: en
 title: |
     What are important advantages and
-    disadvantages of Symphony CMS when compared to Ruby on Rails? - Quora
+    disadvantages of Symphony CMS when compared to Ruby on Rails?
 ---

 **Basically, Symphony is designed to build websites and Rails to build